TuanAnhGoPro/vieteats-api/README.md

 git remote add origin https://github.com/<your-username>/vieteats-api.git git push -u origin main
 ```

-Remember to add your **marker and the Unit Chair** as collaborators (or make
+Don't forget to give the Marker and Unit Chair access — easiest is just to
-the repo public) so they can view the code.
+make the repo public.

-## 4. Run Jenkins locally with Docker Desktop
+## Setting up Jenkins with Docker Desktop

-Build the provided `Dockerfile.jenkins` once — it's a normal Jenkins image
-with the Docker CLI baked in, which is the most reliable way to let Jenkins
-run `docker build` / `docker compose` against your Docker Desktop engine on
-Windows, macOS, or Linux (it avoids the flaky "mount the host's docker
-binary" trick, which breaks whenever host/container OS don't match):
+I run Jenkins itself in a container that also has the Docker CLI installed
+inside it, using `Dockerfile.jenkins`.
+This turned out to be way more
+reliable than trying to mount the host's `docker` binary into the container
+(that trick breaks constantly depending on your OS).

 ```bash
 docker build -t jenkins-with-docker -f Dockerfile.jenkins .